 Deel stops being the right choice when:

-Deel's own Global Payroll product ($29/employee/month) bridges this gap.
-Once you've established a local entity, you can move employees off EOR and onto Global Payroll at a fraction of the cost.
-That transition from EOR to own-entity with Deel Global Payroll is a common growth path for scaling companies.
+Bridging this gap is Deel’s Global Payroll product ($29/employee/month).
+Once you’ve established a local entity, you can move employees off EOR and onto Global Payroll at a fraction of the cost.
+Transitioning from EOR to own-entity with Deel Global Payroll is a common growth path for scaling companies.
+At $29/month per employee, Deel Global Payroll pricing in 2026 makes it one of the most cost-effective options once your entities are set up.

-Once you've identified the countries worth hiring in, our guide to remote hiring with an EOR (linked in Related Reading below) walks through the operational steps to get your first international hires onboarded.
+Once you’ve identified the countries worth hiring in, our guide to remote hiring with an EOR walks through the operational steps to get your first international hires onboarded.

 What Are Deel’s Biggest Strengths and Weaknesses?